 - PD Link Northwest, a peer-to-peer support program

-- Parkinson's Cafe, which encourages connecting with community and prevents isolation
+- NW Parkinson's Club, which encourages connecting with community and prevents isolation

 A social worker is also available by phone to assist people with Parkinson's and their carepartners in thinking through the questions pertinent to managing Parkinson's.
 These questions include how a diagnosis of Parkinson's affects all areas of a person's life, including physical, mental, emotional, vocational, social and spiritual health; and options on how quality of life can be improved in these areas can be explored.
 She is also available to provide PD related education and resources or simply lend a listening ear.